blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

   .. warning::

      The Python (major, minor) version must match the one that Blender comes with.
-     Therefor you can't use Python 3.6 with Blender built to use Python 3.7.
+     Therefore you can't use Python 3.6 with Blender built to use Python 3.7.

 - Copy or link the extensions into Blender's Python subdirectory so Blender can access them, you can also copy the entire Python installation into Blender's subdirectory,